 So watch out for these signs – and head over to your vet immediately if you notice any:

 If you can, try and take a picture (or a sample) of the mushroom.
 Now your vet might be able to more easily identify whether it’s toxic or not – and take action accordingly.
+Besides, some social media groups may also specialize in identifying different types of mushrooms and whether they’re poisonous or not.

 If your dog has already eaten the entire mushroom, try and remember its appearance so you can describe it to your vet as accurately as possible.